Pioneer 10: Encounter with Jupiter

-The trajectory of Pioneer 10 was chosen to take it behind Io, allowing the refractive effect of the moon's atmosphere on the radio transmissions to be measured.
-This demonstrated that the ionosphere of the moon was about 700 km above the surface of the day side, and the density ranged from 60,000 electrons per cubic centimeter on the dayside to 9,000 electrons per cubic centimeter on the night face.
-An unexpected discovery was that Io was orbiting within a cloud of hydrogen that extended for about 805,000 km, with a width and height of 402,000 km.
-A smaller, 110,000 km cloud was believed to have been detected near Europa.
+Pioneer 10s trajectory carried it behind Io, allowing scientists to measure the effects of the moon's atmosphere on the spacecraft's radio signals.
+The observations showed that Io's ionosphere extended about 700 km above Io's dayside surface, with electron densities ranging from about 60,000 electrons per cubic centimeter on the dayside to 9,000 on the nightside.
+An unexpected discovery was that Io orbits within a hydrogen cloud extending about 805,000 km, with a width and height of about 402,000 km.
+A smaller hydrogen cloud, about 110,000 km across, was also believed to have been detected near Europa.

-It was not until after Pioneer 10 had cleared the asteroid belt that NASA selected a trajectory towards Jupiter which included a slingshot effect to send the spacecraft out of the Solar System.
-Pioneer 10 was the first spacecraft to attempt such a maneuver, a model for future missions.
-Such an extended mission was not in the initial proposal, but was planned for prior to launch.
+NASA did not decide to use Jupiter's gravity to send Pioneer 10 out of the Solar System until after the spacecraft had passed across the asteroid belt.
+Pioneer 10 was the first spacecraft to perform such a gravity-assist maneuver, establishing a model for many later missions.
+Although this extended mission was not part of the original proposal, it was planned before launch.

-At the closest approach, the velocity of the spacecraft reached 132000 km/h, and it came within 132,252 km of the outer atmosphere of Jupiter.
-Close-up images of the Great Red Spot and the terminator were obtained.
-Communication with the spacecraft then ceased as it passed behind the planet.
-The radio occultation data allowed the temperature structure of the outer atmosphere to be measured, showing a temperature inversion between the altitudes with 10 and 100 mbar pressures.
-Temperatures at the 10-mbar level ranged from -133 to -113 C, while temperatures at the 100 mbar level were -183 to -163 C. The spacecraft generated an infrared map of the planet, which confirmed the idea that the planet radiated more heat than it received from the Sun.
+At closest approach, Pioneer 10 reached a speed of 132000 km/h and passed within 132,252 km of Jupiter's outer atmosphere.
+It obtained close-up images of the Great Red Spot and the planet's terminator, the boundary between its day and night sides, before communication was temporarily interrupted as the spacecraft passed behind Jupiter.
+Radio occultation measurements revealed a temperature inversion in the upper atmosphere between pressure levels of 10 and 100 mbar, equivalent to about 1–10% of Earth's average sea-level atmospheric pressure.
+Temperatures ranged from -133 to -113 C at 10 mbar and from -183 to -163 C at 100 mbar.
+Pioneer 10 also produced an infrared map confirming that Jupiter emits more heat than it receives from the Sun.

-Crescent images of the planet were then returned as Pioneer 10 moved away from the planet.
-As the spacecraft headed outward, it again passed the bow shock of Jupiter's magnetosphere.
-As this front is constantly shifting in space because of dynamic interaction with the solar wind, the vehicle crossed the bow shock a total of 17 times before it escaped completely.